How to stay heart healthy — even when you’re down.

 “Some people respond to stressful situations by eating because they’re so stressed out and that’s something that gives them pleasure and relaxes them,” Dr. Goldberg said.

-If reaching for unhealthy foods has become a habit, try using healthier cooking techniques or substituting ingredients such as whole eggs for heart-healthy egg whites to cut down on fat and calories.
+If reaching for unhealthy foods has become a habit, try using healthier cooking techniques or substituting ingredients to cut down on fat, added sugar, sodium and calories.
 Try reaching for healthy snacks, or choose undressed salads and other healthy dishes when dining out.
+Fresh fruits and vegetables are a nutritious and satisfying snack.

 “Focus on eating from all four food groups,” Dr. Goldberg said.
 “Many people say they have to eat on the go, but you can really find healthy items on the salad bar instead of getting a burger, fries and milkshake.”

-- Take other unhealthy lifestyle habits one a time instead of trying to “fix” everything at once.
+- Incorporate other unhealthy lifestyle habits one a time instead of trying to “fix” everything at once.
 That’s especially true if one of the habits you want to break is a smoking habit.

 Ultimately, you have to take care of yourself to break the cycle of feeling down.
 That could be doing something structured, like a yoga class or tai chi practice, or something you can do anywhere, such as a few minutes of meditation, listening to music or reading a book.